kgdacalosciascdo/agis-wireframe/docs/SYSTEM_FLOW.md

 current finalized Finding, non-archived Recommendation, finalized office/target source, and existing AEMS issuance authority.
 Each new immutable intake initializes one separate `CmsRecommendationCase` in `TRANSFERRED` and one append-only `INTAKE_CREATED` event.
-The case is the future operational root; its CMS monitoring workflow is not implemented yet.
+The case is the operational root for CMS monitoring, automation, dispositions, reopening, closure, and reporting.
+Each later CMS workflow preserves the immutable intake and source snapshots.

 The aggregate lifecycle is now enforced by `AemsEngagementTransitionService`.
 A client sends an action and current